Twin Rinks - Avalon Arena Association

 A piece of land was leased from the City of St. John’s and an additional piece of land was purchased.
 (The Avalon Arena Association now owns all property.)
 In June of 1976, Twin Rinks opened the doors for business.
 The first events held at Twin Rinks in the summer of 1976 were Howie Meeker’s Hockey School and a Regional Figure Skating Summer School.
 Since then there have been many hockey and skating schools held at the facility.
 Regional, Provincial and Atlantic events have been hosted at Twin Rinks by both St. John’s Minor Hockey Association and Prince of Wales Skating Club.
 Mark Messier of the Edmonton Oilers also used this facility for his hockey school.
 The City of St. John’s has been very helpful to Twin Rinks over the years and their support has been very much appreciated.

 The Avalon Arena Association consists of a volunteer Board of Directors.
 David Riche was the first Chairman of the Association, a position he held from 1972 to March of 1982.
 From 1982 to 1992 Brian Wakelin served as Chairman and was succeeded by John O’Brien who held the position until 2007.
-Rick Comerford served from 2007 to 2009.
-Murray Chaplin is the present Chairperson".
+Rick Comerford served from 2007 to 2009 and Murray Chaplin served as Chairman from 2010 to 2016.
+Richard Spurrell is the present Chairperson".

 Over the past 10 years, there have been upgrades to the building at a cost of over $1.5 Million.
 The roof now has a life span of 20 years, our ice plant has been upgraded, the parking lot was enlarged, two new Olympia Ice Machines purchased as well as a new score clock, the bleachers have been replaced and probably the most appreciated of all was the construction of new dressing rooms, giving teams twice the amount of space as before.
 The newest additions have been a low emissive ceiling, and a dehumidifier.